coffeesnakes/mastermind/README.md

 npm run build : Runs build script to compile project.

-npm run start : Will start the server and setup the project.
+npm run start:Runs the app in the development mode.
+Open [http://localhost:3005](http://localhost:3005) to view it in the browser.

 npm run test : Runs testing suite and gives a coverage report.